cjackson202/aoai_metadata_api/api/code_api/readme.md

             "user_prompt": "",  # User prompt in which the end-user asks the model.

+            "user_prompt_tokens": None, # Token count for user prompt & system prompt in which the end-user asks the model.
+Keep `None` value for API to calculate token count.

             "time_asked": "", # Time in which the user prompt was asked.

             "response": "",  # Model's answer to the user prompt

+            "response_tokens" None, # Token count for model's answer to the user prompt.
+Keep `None` value for API to calculate token count.

             "search_score": None, # Search score returned from retrieved docs in Azure AI Search index